willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/dando-suporte-ao-seu-codigo-em-varios-sistemas-operacionais.md

 # Supporting Your Code on Multiple Operating Systems

-In this stage of the book we will then validate and verify the coverage of tests in our project on different operating systems, as well as enable different web services for workflow improvements, such as continuous integration tools and code coverage.
+In this stage of the book, we will then validate and verify the coverage of tests in our project on different operating systems, as well as enable different web services for workflow improvements, such as continuous integration tools and code coverage.

 This step is very important because these tools help us in the security process of our code, checking different criteria of acceptance of our application in an automated way.